Quantitative comparison of electrically induced spin and orbital polarizations in heavy-metal/3d-metal bilayers: Introduction

 The SHE and SREE are however not the only magnetic effects that can occur.
 It was discovered theoretically that, in addition to the spin polarization induced by a current through the SHE, also a nonequilibrium orbital polarization can be induced, which represents an orbital Hall effect (OHE) \cite{Guo2005,Tanaka2008,Kontani2009,Go2018,Go2020}.
-Similarly, the presence of spatial symmetry breaking in a material was recently shown to lead to a local orbital polarization, i.e., an orbital Rashba-Edelstein effect (OREE) \cite{Salemi2019}.
+Similarly, the presence of spatial symmetry breaking in a material was recently shown to lead to a {\blue significant} local orbital polarization, i.e., an orbital Rashba-Edelstein effect (OREE) \cite{Salemi2019}.
 Both the OHE and OREE are currently only poorly understood, in terms of their relative magnitudes as well as directions of the induced orbital torques.
 So far several first-principles calculations have been reported for the OHE \cite{Guo2005,Tanaka2008,Kontani2009,Go2018,Go2020}.
 A direct observation of the induced orbital polarization is yet to be achieved in experiments (see Refs.\ \cite{Stamm2019,Xiao2020} for recent studies).

 In this work, we employ relativistic density functional theory (DFT) and Kubo linear-response theory to compute the spin and orbital response to an external electric field for realistic metallic bilayer structures in which Pt is chosen as the heavy-metal material.
 Specifically, four different systems are investigated: a pure Pt system and three Pt/$3d$-metal bilayer systems, where the $3d$ element is Ni, Co or Cu.
-For these we compute the spin and orbital conductivity and magneto-electric (ME) tensors resolved for the individual atomic layers in the metallic heterostructures, from which we can quantitatively compare the current-induced local and nonlocal spin and orbital polarizations.
+For these we compute the spin and orbital conductivity and magneto-electric (ME) tensors resolved for the individual atomic layers in the metallic heterostructures.